Electric Fuse and its Perfect Use

 8. Material Composition

-Characteristic of Fuse Wire
+Characteristics of Fuse

 - low cost